Skip to content

 Review: Gang of Four @ O2 Academy

-A raucous night of wholesome carnage propelled by some good-old onstage oven destruction
+A raucous night of wholesome carnage propelled by some good-old onstage oven destruction.

 By Benji Chapman, Co-Deputy Music Editor

 Failing to mention Gang of Four’s significance in the cannon of post-punk would be a failing to mention post-punk itself.
-The unshakeably influential band, now on their 47th anniversary, came to the O2 Academy with wholesomeness, humour and a timeless punk-rock attitude.
+The unshakably influential band, now on their 47th anniversary, came to the O2 Academy with wholesomeness, humour and a timeless punk-rock attitude.

 After a while Gang of Four stampede out: an orchestral introduction plays over the loudspeaker which segues into a speech by Greta Thunberg.
 The four flags behind the stage are illuminated as each member takes their place.
-David Pajo- who is one of the musical mercenaries enlisted on this project- launches into a blisteringly shrill rendition of Return the Gift.
-In lieu of the passing of David Gill, Pajo has taken the mantle of lead guitarist and it’s staggering how well he has learnt to recreate the sonic nuances of Gill’s playing.
+David Pajo of Slint fame - one of the musical mercenaries enlisted on this project - launches into a blisteringly shrill rendition of 'Return the Gift'.
+In lieu of the passing of David Gill, Pajo has taken the mantle of lead guitarist, and it’s staggering how well he has learned to recreate the sonic nuances of Gill’s playing.
 Pajo elegantly moves the guitar around the air like a paintbrush on canvas to create sweeps of feeback, utilising a kill-switch to produce a hypnotic stuttering effect.

-Pajo demonstrating his skills at creating some monstrous feedback
+Pajo demonstrating his skills at creating some monstrous feedback.

 Featured Image: Benji Chapman